The Eeries

 The Eeries are an American rock band formed in 2012 with members from Fullerton, California; Munster, Indiana; Torrance, California, and the town of Schio near Venice, Italy.
-They are best known for their lead singer's 21-month-long marriage to Frances Bean Cobain.
 Their single "Cool Kid" charted at number 33 on the Alternative Songs chart.

 History

 The Eeries have released one self-titled EP via Interscope Records.
 On December 9, 2014, The Eeries performed their single "Cool Kid" on Late Night with Seth Meyers.